Looking Closely at Children

 Passages Unfold Sequentially

-Initiative: We make the choice, at the beginning, to create conditions that are somewhat open and uncertain for the learner’s interests to emerge.
+Leaders create conditions that are somewhat open and uncertain for the learner’s interests to emerge.
 Rather than remain passive, learners do or say things that are within their zone of proximal development.
 These initiatives are visible actions—impulses, whims—often wordless and sometimes humorous.
-The facilitators, of course, are paying deep attention, for the entire course of events depends upon responding to those initiatives that might be leads.
+The facilitators, of course, pay close attention, for engagement depends upon responding to those initiatives that might be leads.

-Engagement: Once learners are in action—off the bleachers and down on the field—they choose to explore directions that are new to them.
-New is interesting—interesting, too, for the facilitators.
-Experienced educators are looking for someting that might broaden in scope in fruitful directions given the right conditions.
+Once learners are in action—off the bleachers and down on the field—they explore directions that are new to them.
+New is interesting—interesting to the facilitators, as well.
+This is the opening experienced educators are most attentive to.
+They are looking for something that might lead in fruitful directions if offered a challenge or a slightly different perspective.
 At this point learners move unpredictably, doing what they do, while the fox takes notes.

-Intentionality: In this passage learners direct those actions purposefully, towards some end, to cause an effect or pursue path they impulsively invent.
+In this passage learners direct those actions purposefully, towards some end, to cause an effect or pursue path they impulsively invent.
 When they do, those intentions become visible to others, and for the first time, learners are able talk about what they are trying to do.
-When recognized by others, actions gain energy and clearer focus.
-If an intention attracts attention, others can become interested, too, and may seek to cooperate toward a shared intention adding ideas and enthusiasm.
-Having partners drives the work through failures and frustrations.
+If an intention attracts attention, others can become interested and may wish to participate in embellishing a shared intention.
+Actions gain energy and clearer focus.
+Play brings power.

 Most learning happens in this intention passage, which may be brief or extend over days or months.